vojtechpavlu/falbricate-base/docs/docs/System-Documentation/00_introduction.md

 Schema is an internal representation of what the client described in his [Schema Input](#schema-input) provided to [Fabricator](#fabricator) and what is he expected to have at the end of the fabrication pipeline.

+## Schema Input

+Schema Input represents client given declaration of how should the generated falsa look like.

+This input is then compiled inside in the Fabricator into the actual Schema that is being used in the Fabrication Pipeline.

 ## Value Generator